FREE SHIPPING OVER $50! | CONTINGIOUS US ONLY | EXCLUDES LIVE PRODUCTS

 Rinse seeds well with cool water (around 70ºF) and drain.
 Remove any debris, stones, or broken seeds.
 When sprouting smaller seeds, removing broken seeds is not practical.
 But do look for any non-seed material and remove it at this point, if possible.

-Rinse seeds with cool water and repeat draining.
-Rinse gently to avoid damaging tender new sprouts.
+Rinse your sprouts with cool water and repeat the draining process, nurturing your seeds as they transform into sprouts.
 Usually, 2-3 days of rinsing and draining about 3 times per day are sufficient.

 In very warm temperatures, rinse more frequently.
 In cold weather, less frequent rinsing may be fine, but keep in mind that seeds may not sprout as well.
 A temperature of about 65-80ºF for most seeds is fine.